Snehamurgod-10/VLSI-SOC-Design-Planning./README.md

 ## Get Familiar with Open-Source EDA Tools <a name ="11">
 ### Basic Bash Commands:
-cd   : Change directory.
+`cd`   : Change directory.
-ls   : List all files.
+`ls`   : List all files.
-mkdir: Make a directory.
+`mkdir`: Make a directory.
-pwd  : Show the current directory.
+`pwd`  : Show the current directory.
-clear: Clear the terminal.
+`clear`: Clear the terminal.
-tree :This command is used to print the hierarchy of the file system from the present directory.  </a>
+`tree` :This command is used to print the hierarchy of the file system from the present directory.  </a>